 Sand casting creates castings by pressing a mould into a fine sand mixture and then pouring it into a mould.
 It serves as a mould for pouring the molten metal.
 This method is more time-consuming, but it is more cost-effective in the long run.
 Additionally, it is helpful for complex designs or large-scale metal manufacturing.

-This manufacturing method involves manipulating the metal to bend metal.
+This manufacturing method involves manipulating it to bend metal.
 Wrinkles are expected when applying pressure to punch and die.
-Sheet metal design is often shaped using this method.
+Sheet metal fabrication is often shaped using this method.
 Folders or folding machines are other options.
-An adjustable clamping bar keeps the workpiece positioned as the front panel raises upward, bending the metal.
+An adjustable clamping bar keeps the workpiece positioned as the front panel raises upward, bending the metal into your desired shape, whether that be flat sheet metal, circular sheet metal, rectangle sheet metal, or many more.

 Machining is a metal production technique that involves eliminating undesired material from a piece of metal.
-Drilling, turning, and milling are all examples of machining techniques.
+Drilling, turning, and milling are all examples of machining techniques that you will see when you go to a machine shop or designated fabrication company.